julien-poivret/SSH_basic/README.md

   devices and open ports for every one of them ).

-  * For closing port the easiest way is to use a fire wall program for configuring the linux ip table ufw is what it's name stand for:
+  * For closing port the easiest way is to use a fire wall program and masking open port from the external world. ufw is what it's name stand for:
-    "uncomplicate fire wall"
+    "uncomplicate fire wall" so install it:
    ```
    sudo apt install ufw
    ```
+   * Then start it:
    ```
    sudo ufw enable
    ```
-   ( enable firewall now and at each start up)
+   ( enable firewall now and at each start up )
+   ( now everything is lockdown by default )
    ```
    sudo ufw allow ssh
    ```
-   ( allow only port 22 ) the server must be reloaded with:
+   ( allow only port 22 )
+   * Next the server must be reloaded with:
    ```
    sudo apt ufw reload
    ```